syncfusion-content/blazor-docs/blazor/mention/accessibility.md

 ## ARIA attributes

-The Mention component uses the `Listbox` role and `Option` role to implement the mention functionality.
+The Mention component uses the `Listbox` role and `Option` role to implement the Mention functionality.
 The `Listbox` role represents a list of options, and the `Option` role represents a single item in the list.

 It uses the various `ARIA attributes` (Accessible Rich Internet Applications) to denote the state of the component and provide additional information to assistive technologies such as screen readers.
 These attributes can help users who rely on assistive technologies to understand and interact with the Mention component more easily.